ChenDavidTimothy/ChenDavidTimothy/README.md

 ### 💡 Current Endeavors
 - Exploring advanced optimization techniques for dynamic systems
 - Developing simulation frameworks for control system validation
-- Implementing novel approaches to multi-agent coordination
+- Implementing swarm intelligence for multi-agent coordination
-- Studying the intersection of control theory and machine learning

 ### 📫 Connect With Me
 - 💼 Open to collaboration on simulation and control projects